 The zoom option in Xiaomi Mi 8 can offer also a macro feature.
 Basically, the quality appears to be the same.
 A minimal distance to the object can be similar to some DSLR lenses and compact cameras.
 This is about 25 – 30 cm, however a bit better effect you will gain when increasing the distance a bit.
 In general, a macro quality can compete with the macro offered by some DSLR lenses, which don’t have highlighted a macro as a feature (Pic.
 18).

 Knowing a general macro feature, which the Xiaomi Mi 8 device offers let’s come through all zoom options and consider the macro photos were taken from the minimum possible distance (about 25-30 cm)(Pic.
 19, 20) as well as a bigger one (around 50 cm)(Pic.
 21, 22).

 Looking at the aforementioned examples we can spot, that the macro picture taken with a bigger distance to the object looks better for lower enlargements, but much worse for bigger magnification.
 Bear in mind the focus set and give your smartphone camera some time to adjust the sharpness before you start taking this kind of picture.
 Sometimes can be good to stabilize your device properly also.
 Autofocus plays a vast role when your zoom is running.
 Every vibration is multiplied by the zoom value.

 See other examples of macro photos below:

-The zoom feature provided by Xiaomi Mi 8 6GB 128GB (Global version) gives possibilities to take a picture of remote objects as well as basic macro images.
-However, as it is in the example of the smartphone, also here is a lot of things to work out in future Xiaomi models.
-For the time being it appears to be one of the best from the smartphone environment.
+The zoom feature provided by Xiaomi Mi 8 6GB 128GB (Global version) gives the possibility to take a picture of remote objects as well as basic macro images.
+However, as is in the example of the smartphone, also there are a lot of things to work out in future Xiaomi models.
+For the time being it appears to be one of the best in the smartphone environment.